400k+

 RAG Pipeline Development

-LLM Integration & Prompt Engineering
+LLM Integration and Prompt Engineering

 AI Feature Prototyping

-Evaluation & Guardrails
+Evaluation and Guardrails

 Vector Search Implementation